Small Trees For Small Yards (With Pictures) — Identification Guide

 Fringe Tree (Chionanthus virginicus)

 Growing a fringe tree in a small, compact yard will provide color, beauty, and delicate fragrances.
-This deciduous white-flowering tree has blooms of creamy-white blossoms that give the tree a fuzzy appearance.
+This small deciduous white-flowering tree has blooms of creamy-white blossoms that give the tree a fuzzy appearance.
 The ornamental tree has slender, silvery-gray leaves that turn golden yellow in the fall.

 Native to the eastern United States, the eye-catching fringe tree thrives in full sun or partial shade in USDA zones 3 to 9.
 It grows 12 to 20 ft.
 (3.6 – 6 m) tall and wide and performs well in urban landscapes.